Chatham and Clarendon Grammar School: Key Stage 5 (Years 12-13)

-The Sixth Form at this school offers a considerably large range of subjects, with 25 A-Level courses and 6 Vocational courses.
+The Sixth Form at this school offers 25 A-Level courses and 6 vocational courses.
 Sixth Form students generally tend to study three courses, however do have the option to take more.

-Entry Requirements
+Entry requirements

 In order for a student to study three or four Advanced Level subjects, they must achieve at least 5x Grade 6s at GCSE.
 In order for a student to study a double Level 3 Vocational course, and one or two Advanced Levels, they must achieve at least 3x Grade 5s and 2x Grade 6s a GCSE.
 Where relevant, a student will need a Grade 6 in a subject to study the same subject at the Sixth Form.
 Students are expected to continue their chosen subjects until the end of Year 13.

 There are special rules or exceptions for subject options for students.
-It is not possible to study (Biology or Chemistry or Physics) and Applied Science.
 Students must achieve a Grade 7 in Mathematics at GCSE to study it at Advanced Level, and a Grade 8 in Mathematics at GCSE to study Further Mathematics at Advanced Level.

 Students studying Further Mathematics will normally undertake the Mathematics Advanced Level exams at the end of Year 12.

-House System
+House system

 As the two schools became one, the house systems needed to change as Clarendon House had four houses for the entire school with Chatham having four different houses in the lower and upper school.

 As a result of student voting, from September 2011, the new houses consisted of Thomas-Sharman (TS), Rothschild-Pearce (RP), Mann-Somerville (MS) and Knight-Heath (KH), double-barrelled amalgamations of old Chatham and Clarendon house names.
 It was announced that the new house colours would be Red, Silver, Gold and Blue.

-House Competitions

-There is an annual House Competition within the school as the four different houses compete in competitions to increase their total score.
-The house with the greatest score at the end of each academic year is the winning house.